-On 16th March 1942, Consolidated Liberator Mk II LB-30 AL577 crashed in bad weather.
-The plane came down on Slieve na Glogh on the Cooley Peninsula.
+On 16th March 1942, Consolidated Liberator AL577 LB-30 crashed in bad weather.
+The Mk II plane came down on Slieve na Glogh on the Cooley Peninsula.
 A memorial plaque stands today on high ground at Jenkinstown, near Dundalk, Co.
 Louth, Ireland.

-This incident would prove to be the worst airtime crash in Ireland when it came to loss of life.
-In all, sixteen men lost their lives when the bomber came down.
+This incident would prove to be the worst airtime crash in Ireland when it came to the loss of life.
+In all, 15 men lost their lives when the bomber came down.

 The Liberator crash on 16th March 1942 was the second of three fatal incidents in this mountainous area of Louth.
 The other accidents came in the form of a British Hudson bomber in 1941 and an American P-51 Mustang fighter 1944.